lcelisse/Dumblr/README.md

 ### View comment

-- you will be abel to view the comments when you click the comment icon, theyll pop up in a modal
+- you will be abel to view the comments when you click the comment icon, theyll show below the post

 ### Delete a comment